 Who can qualify?

-Loans are made to not for profit organizations, financial institutions and for-profit organizations that benefit the poor and underserved.
+Loans are made to nonprofit organizations, financial institutions and for-profit organizations that benefit the poor and underserved.
 Loans are not made to individuals.
-These criteria are considered in reviewing applications:
+Some of the criteria considered in reviewing applications include:

 What are the terms of Fund loans?

 The maximum loan is $150,000.
 The average loan is $100,000.
-Monies are loaned at a low interest rate for a maximum of five years.
-Our rates of interest are always significantly lower than market rates.
-All monies are available as loans - not grants.
+Monies are loaned at a low interest rate (usually 3 percent per year) for a maximum of five years.
+All monies are available as loans—not grants.